 7. Advertise your page

 – I’ve found that with even the smallest investment in advertising, you can increase your fan base as well as potential sales through the use of Facebook ads.
 Really study your Facebook Insights and determine the best plan for advertising.
-Sometimes I only advertise with my spending limit at $30-50. at a time.
+Sometimes I only advertise with my spending limit at $30-50 at a time.
 Facebook offers a wonderful system that makes it simple even for the novice.
 Play around with the advertising system a few times and you will get the hang of it.
 From there, decide how much you’re willing to spend each month, every few months or year.
 Perhaps you only advertise for a week or few weeks around a special event or artwork you are working on.

 8. Promoting posts really works!

 – You are able to promote a particular post (perhaps you are offering a limited print or original artwork for sale) for anywhere from $5.00 to $30.00 to reach a certain amount of your audience.
 That particular promotion will last anywhere up to 3 days.
-Promoting pages increases the chances of that post to be seen by your fans for a longer period of time.
+Promoting pages increases the chances that the post will be seen by your fans for a longer period of time.
 This is great because, in reality, not everyone will see that post.
 People log on at different times, for different lengths.
 Not everyone goes directly to the page to read what’s happening.
 I have fans who follow me regularly but might miss one post or they happened to be on vacation that week or don’t see that artwork I offered three times that month.

 – And if, at any time you wish to cancel or pause a promotion, you CAN.
 Sometimes I’ll reach a certain amount of sales that I wanted and pause the promotion.
 You might only spend 30 cents or $1.40 when you promote a post.